cortex-lab/phy/design/merge-view-workflow.md

 After the transfer:

 - Cluster View and Similarity View have no selected rows;
-- Cluster View remains visible but is clearly disabled and cannot be selected, navigated, filtered, sorted, or used as a drag source or target;
+- Cluster View remains visible and scrollable but is clearly read-only: it cannot be selected, navigated, filtered, sorted, or used as a drag source or target;
 - Similarity View remains enabled and remains calculated relative to the blue reference; and
 - the effective selection and graphical displays initially remain unchanged.